-Springer Nature is committed to providing the best quality content through a range of innovative product and services for the research, education and professional communities.
+Springer Nature is committed to providing the best quality content through a range of innovative products and services for the research, education and professional communities.
 Every day, around the globe, our brands and imprints support the important work of millions of people – helping students to learn, researchers and scientists to discover and professionals to achieve their goals and ambitions.

 Our homepage illustration celebrates Alfred Nobel, a Swedish chemist and engineer who invented dynamite, but is today more widely known for the five Nobel Prizes that his estate was used to establish.
 We are delighted that 8 out of the 11 Nobel Prize Laureates for 2016 are authors of research or books published by Springer Nature.